Australia: Thousands flee deadly floods | DW | 01.03.2022

 New South Wales Premier Dominic Perrottet said there had been 1,000 rescues in the state by Tuesday and more than 6,000 calls to authorities for help.
 He added that 40,000 people had been ordered to evacuate, while 300,000 others had been placed under evacuation warnings.

-Devastating wildfires across southeastern Australia destroyed thousands of homes and razed 47 million acres of farm and forest land in 2019-2020.
+Devastating wildfires across southeastern Australia destroyed thousands of homes and razed 47 million acres of farm and forest land in 2019 to 2020.

 Two La Nina weather patterns have since brought above-average rainfall to the same regions.